jurtasun/rcds_intro_nextflow/README.md

 ### Setup

-We will be working with the terminal of Linux OS, Visual Studio Code as main editor, and Groovy / Nextflow languages.
+We will be working with the terminal of Linux OS, Visual Studio Code as main editor, and `Groovy` / `Nextflow` languages.
 They do not need to be installed in your local computer, since we will use `Codespaces` provided by Github, which already implement an interface ready to program an execute the code.
-If you want to follow the course in your local machine, please follow the steps below to install Groovy, Java Development Kit (JDK), and Nextflow.
+If you want to follow the course in your local machine, please follow the steps below to install `Groovy`, Java Development Kit (JDK), and `Nextflow`.

 ### Getting Started